Skip to main content

 • Year-one recovery vs migration cost: typically 5–15× cost

-• Cash-flow injection vs migration cost: typically 3–8× cost on its own
+• Cash-flow release vs migration cost: typically 3–8× cost on its own

 • Steady-state recovery: pure upside in Year 2+